shaunswanson/hipsterpics/README.md

 ===========

-In one sentence, this project is a simple search engine (complete with a specialized crawler) that retrieves a ranked list of images/gifs from galleries on imgur.com based on how well a user's query matches the content of the gallery's comments.
-As a fun twist, the user is encouraged to input an activity they love so that they may see how hipsters have ruined it.
+In one sentence, this project is a simple search engine (complete with a specialized crawler) that retrieves a ranked list of images/gifs from galleries on imgur.com based on how "hipster-looking" the pictures are for a given activity inputted by the user.
+I wrote it in a week's time to help me secure a machine learning role.

-Results are ranked 35% on a simple frequency analysis based on the words in the query.
+Results are ranked 35% on a simple frequency analysis applied to gallery comments, specifically the frequency of words in the activity submitted by the user.
 The other 65%  of the ranking is due to input from a click-tracking, artificial neural network.
-Users are encouraged to click one of the ten ranked results, whichever looks the most "hipster-looking."
+Users are encouraged to click one of the ten ranked results, whichever looks the most "hipster-looking" to train the network.

-Theoretically, with enough ongoing clicks and a strong initial spread of photos, this neural network could become the best predictor of evolving trends within the "hipster" community.
-It would be fun to experiment with monetization eventually by serving ad content focused on the negative of observed "hip" trends.
+With enough ongoing clicks and a constant supply of fresh imgur photos, this neural network could become the best predictor of evolving trends within the "hipster" community.
+It would be fun to experiment with monetization if the userbase grows by serving ad content focused on the negative of observed "hip" trends.

 --

-NOTE: Instances of the crawlers included in this project are currently running to fill the database.
-In the meantime, expect many queries to return few or no results. :(
+NOTE: The initial database has 1,200 photos in it.
+Some queries may return few or no results due to this.